The Ultimate Guide To Choosing Your Camino

 Have you already walked the Camino Frances and Portugues?
 Do you have a ‘been there, done that’ attitude when it comes to walking into Santiago?
 If you’ve answered yes to either of those questions, you might need a break from the more traditional Camino routes.

-For something different, why not explore the Camino Mozarabe in Spain’s beautiful Andalucia region.
+For something different, why not explore the Via de la Plata (Camino Mozarabe) in Spain’s beautiful Andalucia region?
 There’s a great mix of history, food and culture all wrapped up together.
-Highlights are definitely the incredible sights in Cordoba (Mosque-Cathedral) and Granada (Alhambra).
+Highlights are the incredible sights in Cordoba (Mosque-Cathedral) and Granada (Alhambra).

 Honestly, for this one, the simple answer is all.
 All of the Camino de Santiago routes can and often are walked by solo travellers.
 Take a look at our Camino de Santiago Routes to choose your favourite or select one from one of the other interests listed above.